jensyt/imurmurhash-js/README.md

 ---

 ### MurmurHash3.prototype.reset (seed)
-Reset the state object for reuse, optionally using the given _seed_ (defaults to 0 like constructor).
+Reset the state object for reuse, optionally using the given _seed_ (defaults to 0 like the constructor).
 Returns `this` so calls can be chained.

 ---